 I tell Raphael how much we enjoyed the new Mexican restaurant, and it is nice for people like us who have been here so many times to have somewhere new to eat dinner.
 He tells me about some of the other changes/improvements.
 They have more cabanas at the pool.
 He also says they have more “umbrellas” at the beach, but I honestly can’t say I have noticed this.
 Perhaps this is in the future.

 I will spare you the picture of my half eaten breakfast.

-After breakfast we go back to our room and establish our routine.
-Zung has to work, so he stays in the room and works until lunch.
-I do not have to work, so I go out to the beach.
+After breakfast we go back to our room and proceed with our morning routine.
+Zung stays in the room to work and I go out to the beach to not work.

 I settle in to chairs and then some people sit nearby.
 It is a group of people and they are noisy.
 I consider moving.
 Then they start smoking and I am out of there.
 I move down the beach a little, but still stay in the section that is in front of my building, on the south side.